Show All Answers

 If you are planning construction activities that will disturb more than one acre, you must have a Stormwater Discharge Permit from the Oklahoma Department of Environmental Quality (ODEQ).
 Certain industrial activities also require ODEQ permits to discharge uncontaminated stormwater runoff.

+You may have some understanding about your carbon footprint, but how much do you know about your water footprint?
+The water footprint of an individual, community, or business is the total volume of fresh water used to produce the goods and services that an individual or community consumes, or that a business provides.
 For example, 11 gallons of water are needed to irrigate and wash the fruit in one half-gallon container of orange juice.
 To grow, produce, package, and ship the beans that made your morning cup of coffee, 37 gallons of water were used.
-To produce one quart of milk, 264 gallons of water are required, and 4,200 gallons are required to produce two pounds of beef.
+To produce one quart of milk, 264 gallons of water are required.

 According to the Environmental Protection Agency, the average American uses about 100 gallons of water daily.
-In fact, in the developed world, one flush of a toilet uses as much water as an average person in the developing world allocates for an entire day’s cooking, washing, cleaning, and drinking.
 The annual American per capita water footprint is about 8,000 cubic feet; that is twice the global per capita average.